Spectroscopy Techniques in Analytical Chemistry

 - Identifying unknown compounds

-- Determining the concentration of compounds in a sample
+- Determining compound concentrations in a sample

-- Studying the dynamics of molecules
+- Studying molecular dynamics

 Conclusion